&Beyond Vamizi Island Private Villa Collection

 Sit with a cocktail at sunset on a local dhow sailing boat

-To start planning your vacation to Vamizi Island Private Villa Collection
+Call us on to start planning your vacation to &Beyond Vamizi Island Private Villa Collection or take a look at our itineraries to Quirimbas and the north coast

 Already feted as one of the ultimate barefoot beach paradise destinations, Vamizi has added a new dimension with four private villas.
 With either five or six en-suite bedrooms, sweeping private decks for utter relaxation, and direct beach access for those wishing to dip their toes - and more - in the sparkling blue waters of the Indian Ocean, these private villas are the ultimate option for families or groups of on the African coast.